Frequently Asked Questions

-CHS offers digital charts in two formats: Raster Navigational Charts (RNC) in the BSB format and Electronic Navigational Charts (ENC) in the international S-57 vector format.
-RNCs and ENCs are available individually or in a series of collections.
+CHS offers Canadian Hydrographic Service digital charts in two formats: Raster Navigational Charts (RNC) in the BSB format and Electronic Navigational Charts (ENC) in the international S-57 vector format.
+RNCs and ENCs are available individually or regional collections.
 You can search this web site for digital charts.

 What is BSB?

 BSB refers to the format of our raster charts.
 The BSB format was developed subsequent to a 1994 agreement between three corporations, Better Boating Association, Inc. (BBA), James W. Sewall Company (Sewall), and Blue Marble Geographics, Inc. (BMG), who formed a partnership named BSB Electronic Charts LLP to engage in manufacturing and distributing a digital computerized database of nautical charts.
 BSB Electronic Charts LLP was purchased by Maptech in 1997.

 What is S-57?